j-gilkey/NYC_property_val_and_community_gardens/README.md

 * A KNN model was then instantiated using the lat, long of all Manhattan community gardens
 * Each relevant Manhattan lots was then fed into the model and return in the distance to the closed garden

-To see a thourough EDA of both datasets please refer to the presentation found [here] (https://docs.google.com/presentation/d/1L8Ux4gOaie1ffT31EYIwLck_G0lXFQNpwux9fBS5fQY/edit?usp=sharing).
+To see a thourough EDA of both datasets please refer to the presentation found [here](https://docs.google.com/presentation/d/1L8Ux4gOaie1ffT31EYIwLck_G0lXFQNpwux9fBS5fQY/edit?usp=sharing).